-Hit the Green Horseshoe – a U-shaped trail which connects 7 squares into a leafy promenade.
+Hit the Green or Lenuci's Horseshoe – a U-shaped trail which connects 7 squares into a leafy promenade.
 Start at the romantic Zrinjevac park.
 Then snake along until your reach the Croatian National Theatre.

 Half way along the Green Horseshoe, relish a peaceful moment in the Botanical Garden.
 This serene oasis boasts a large English-style arboretum and 2 lakes.
 Enjoy the company of more than 10,000 plant species.

 17 | Find Zagreb turn of the century architecture